erick-otenyo/geomapviewer/README.md

 The app is developed to be deployed alongside the [GeoManager](https://github.com/wmo-raf/geomanager) on a single server using [Docker](https://www.docker.com/)

 The [GeoManager](https://github.com/wmo-raf/geomanager) is a [Wagtail](https://github.com/wagtail/wagtail) based application that should be installed in a Wagtail Project.
-The Geomanager serves as the backend system for this appliactions.git This means you need to have a Wagtail Project up and running and install the [GeoManager](https://github.com/wmo-raf/geomanager) package first.
+The Geomanager serves as the backend system for this appliaction.
+For a complete setup, you need to have both components installed, up and running.

+This means you need to have a Wagtail Project up and running and install the [GeoManager](https://github.com/wmo-raf/geomanager) package first.

-Below are the steps to get your started:
+Below are general steps to get your started:

 - Have a Wagtail project up and running.
 If starting from scratch, you can use the sample project at [https://github.com/wmo-raf/geomanager/tree/main/sandbox](https://github.com/wmo-raf/geomanager/tree/main/sandbox) to get you started.
 - Install the Geomanager package in your wagtail project.
 Follow the instructions at [GeoManager](https://github.com/wmo-raf/geomanager)